Open-Transactions/protocol-docs/content/docs/xml/notaryProviderContract.md

 # Document type `<notaryProviderContract>`

+Previously know as _server contract_.

+Defines the terms and conditions of a Notary, as well as methods to connect to that notary.

+The hash of the `notaryProviderContract` yields the `serverID`.

+A request to a Notary that has the `serverID` attribute implies that the client agrees with the terms and conditions in the contract.

-Inherits from base document type [Contract.md].
+Inherits from base document type OTContract.
+TODO

 ## Structure